 No one could survive a fall from this height.
-You’d have what?
-Three seconds?
+You’d have what, three seconds?
 Four at the most.
 The man peered over the edge of the waterfall and counted.
-Yeah, four seconds.
-Max.
-And then it would be Game Over.
+Four seconds - maximum - then it’d be Game Over.

-Curving smoothly over the edge of the falls, the Ebronndir seemed unaware anything had changed, and for a few moments it continued trying to be a river.
+Curving smoothly over the edge of the falls, the water seemed unaware that anything had changed, and for a few moments it continued trying to be a river.
 But soon enough gravity took hold, tearing it apart and remaking it into a churning, unstoppable torrent, before slamming it into the rocks far below.

 Swallowing, the man blinked away a sudden swell of emotion.
 No matter how many times he looked at the night sky here, he would never become accustomed to it.
 Arching above him, fragile veils of dust twisted and rippled through the void.
 Distant supernovae blossomed before his eyes and died in an instant.
-The stars were astonishingly bright and clear, and shone with a purity that illuminated the dark places in the man’s soul.
+The stars were astonishingly bright and shone with a purity that illuminated the dark places in the man’s soul.

-Reminded of his insignificance in the unimaginable enormity of the cosmos, he reluctantly returned his attention to the present moment.
+Reminded of his insignificance in the unimaginable enormity of the cosmos, he returned his attention to the present moment.
 Thick glassy ropes of water slid past reflecting the hard, cold light of the stars.
 To either side, rocks, like the one on which he stood, protruded from the surface of the water like crenellations on a drowned castle.
 Each one green and slick with algae.

 But all was not as futile as it appeared, because the man teetering on the edge of the world knew a secret.

 Forcing himself to take deep calming breaths, and keeping his attention locked on the horizon, he patted at his jacket pocket.
 A reassuring solidness, the reason he was here in the first place, met his touch.
-The weight of the stone briefly returned the man’s thoughts to his dangerous journey along the lip of the waterfall to reach this precarious position..
+The weight of the stone briefly returned the man’s thoughts to his dangerous journey along the lip of the waterfall to reach this precarious position.